Chart Color Schemes

 Merrylands lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-The estimated population of Merrylands is around 37,046 as of February 2026.
-This figure reflects a growth of 4,574 people since the 2021 Census, which reported a population of 32,472.
-The change was inferred from AreaSearch's estimation of Merrylands' resident population at 34,761 in June 2024 and an additional 1,551 validated new addresses since the Census date.
-This results in a density ratio of 5,504 persons per square kilometer, placing Merrylands in the top 10% of national locations assessed by AreaSearch.
-Merrylands' population growth of 14.1% since the 2021 Census exceeded both the state's growth rate of 7.8% and that of Greater Sydney.
-Overseas migration contributed approximately 66.0% of overall population gains during recent periods in Merrylands.
+The population of Merrylands is estimated at around 37,046 as of Feb 2026.
+This reflects an increase of 4,574 people since the 2021 Census, which reported a population of 32,472 people.
+The change was inferred from the resident population of 34,761 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 1,551 validated new addresses since the Census date.
+This level of population equates to a density ratio of 5,504 persons per square kilometer, placing Merrylands in the top 10% of national locations assessed by AreaSearch.
+The suburb's growth rate of 14.1% since the 2021 census exceeded both the state (7.8%) and Greater Sydney figures, making it a growth leader in the region.
+Overseas migration contributed approximately 66.0% of overall population gains during recent periods.

-For future projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-By 2041, Merrylands' population is forecasted to increase by 11,010 persons, reflecting a total increase of 24.4% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, Merrylands is forecasted to increase by 10,860 persons based on aggregated SA2-level projections, reflecting a total increase of 23.1% over the 17-year period.

 Frequently Asked Questions - Population